 Anti-Aircraft Company: Another illegal company that is fielded as support detachments for conventional companies or as individual squadrons.

 Inquisitorial Troops: Since the new 40k edition pushed Stormtrooper into the Inquisition rather than Imperial Guard list I tried to follow the same direction.
 The Stormtrooper are supported by Valkyries and Vultures.
 The commissar model is based on a space marine captain to give the impression of an Inquisitor leading the unit.

-Praetorians: The initial Epic game rules (Space Marine) had a class of imperial vehicles that was even heavier than Super Heavy Tanks.
-These were called Praetorians and the mighty Leviathian Command Praetorian was one of them.
+Praetorian: The initial Epic game rules (Space Marine) had a class of imperial vehicles that was even heavier than Super Heavy Tanks.
+These were called Praetorian and the mighty Leviathan Command Praetorian was one of them.